Playing Uno next to 980 trillion gallons of fresh lake water. As the bumper stickers attest, "No Salt, No Sharks." Beautiful. Gimme a straw.

 Swaying to and fro.

-A look left step over a blotch of pink cotton candy.
+A look left, steps over a blotch of pink cotton candy.

 May visit Sandy.